Shoulder rest: Function

 A shoulder rest, whatever its design, is an accessory to facilitate holding the instrument in place while playing.
 This can lighten the task of the left hand, enabling smoother and lighter shifting technique.
 All rests must make a compromise between violin support and freedom (or flexibility in holding the violin).
 There are both soft rests and rigid rests on the market.

 The shoulder rest is an invention of the middle part of the 20th century.
-Prior to its invention, violinists and violists employed a number of strategies to hold their instruments: the violin in particular was often depicted in the 16th and 17th centuries being held on or below the collarbone, though this does restrict shifting somewhat.
+Prior to its invention, violinists and violists employed a number of strategies to hold their instruments: the violin in particular was often depicted in the 16th, 17th and 18th centuries being held on or below the collarbone, though this does restrict shifting somewhat.
 Leopold Mozart is portrayed holding his violin quite low on his shoulder.
-Large violas were typically played with the aid of straps around the neck, and violins could be attached to the players' cravat.
+Large violas were sometimes played with the aid of straps around the neck, and violins could occasionally be attached to the players' cravat.

 There are two common approaches to playing without a shoulder rest.
 The first is to hold the violin horizontal with the support of the left hand at all times.
 This usually decreases the mobility of the thumb during downshifts and requires the thumb never to leave the neck of the violin in order to support the instrument.
 The second approach is to support the instrument almost fully at the neck-shoulder region, often requiring the use of some form of padding beside the collar bone to bring the violin closer to the jaw and to hold the instrument in place.
 Some violinists may even raise their shoulder to achieve this, particularly when shifting positions and when using vibrato.
-Problems frequently surface while doing this, such as constant muscle tension which obstructs fluidity of technique, and may lead to injury in the long term.
-These problems can also arise from incorrect usage of shoulder rests.

 Modern musicians who chose not to use shoulder rests may also prefer in its place a thin sponge or a cloth.
 Some instruments have also been marked by shoulder rests due to friction on the wood or added tension to the instrument.